-- 5.5.1 Highly sensitive areas shall be assessed and tactics shall be identified in the FHP to mitigate the impacts of harvesting and reforestation on visual quality. - 5.5.2 Where the approved FMP identified highly sensitive areas and tactics, these areas will be identified in the FHP and a description of the mitigating tactics provided as per section 3.4.9.1.
+5.5.1 Highly Sensitive areas shall be assessed and tactics shall be employed in the FHP to mitigate the impacts of harvesting and reforestation on visual quality.

 5.6 HISTORICAL RESOURCES

 To ensure that forest operators identify and protect historical and cultural resources.